rqp314/BrainZag/README.md

 </p>

 ### How to play - [BrainZag.com](https://www.brainzag.com/)
 - Basic gameplay: You are shown a sequence of colors one at a time.
-Your goal is to identify **if the current color matches the one from N steps earlier** in the sequence.
-For example in a 2-back game, if the sequence is: *red, blue, red* - you would recognize the *current red* as a match to the *red two steps before* -> click Match.
+Your goal is to identify **if the current COLOR (not position) matches the one from N steps earlier** in the sequence.
+For example in a 2-back game, if the sequence is: *red, blue, red (current)* - you would recognize the *current red* as a match to the *red two steps before (2-back)* -> click Match.

 - In your mind try to update the information "***going forward + looking backwards***", given an example sequence: *yellow, blue, red* - update your mind with: [*yellow*], [*blue -> yellow*] and [*red -> blue -> yellow*].